olavgg/vanillajs/README.md

 With “Vanilla” or “normal” Javascript however, it is back to simplicity.
 Direct DOM manipulation with over 20 years old, mature and stable API. [getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) is still one of my favourite methods, though I also use the newer [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) more and more.

 I’ve also only recently started to use Ecmascript 6.
 Mostly because browser compatibilty for it has become good only recently.
 And I have never been a fan of debugging transpiled code.
-Very few of my clients demand IE support these days.
-And I hardly have any trouble debugging transpiled code anymore, so the time to start with ES6 is definitely a good choice these days.
+Very few of my clients demand IE support these days, so the time to start with ES6 is definitely a good choice today.